pen-lang/pen/doc/src/references/language/built-ins.md

 ### `debug`

-It prints a debug message given as an argument if a `PEN_DEBUG` environment variable is set.
+It prints a debug message given as an argument.

 Note that behavior of this function can change among system packages. **You may not even see any messages with system packages whose systems do not have any consoles.**